The DevOps engineer's handbook The DevOps engineer's handbook

 • Balance the need for fast feedback with the importance of tracking real outcomes

 Wherever possible, let teams collect measurements for their own use.
-By limiting the extent of publication for the metrics, you’ll have more control over how they are used.
-The metrics should help you to identify improvement opportunities, not be used to compare teams or rate individual performance.
+By limiting the extent of publication for the metrics, you’ll have more control over how they get used.
+The metrics should help you to identify improvement opportunities.
+You should not use metrics to compare teams or rate individual performance.

-As a team makes progress, internal and external customers will notice the improvement without needing to know the numbers.
+As a team makes progress, internal and external customers will notice the improvement without needing the numbers.

-Our white paper on measuring Continuous Delivery and DevOps provides general guidance on metric design and explains types and levels of measurement.
-You can also learn more about the common mistakes in DevOps metrics on our blog.
+Our white paper on measuring Continuous Delivery and DevOps gives general guidance on metric design and explains types and levels of measurement.
+You can also learn about the common mistakes in DevOps metrics on our blog.

-In Out of the Crisis, William Edwards Deming warned of the dangers of depending entirely on numbers to manage work.
+In Out of the Crisis, William Edwards Deming warned of the dangers of depending only on numbers to manage work.

 Management by use only of visible figures, with little or no consideration of figures that are unknown or unknowable.

-It takes more than numbers to be successful in DevOps, so as well as a healthy set of metrics you’ll need to have a strong sense of purpose for your organization and its products and services.
+It takes more than numbers to be successful in DevOps.
+Alongside a healthy set of metrics, you must have a strong sense of purpose for your organization and its products and services.
 You’ll also need to look beyond short-term outcomes in your search for success over the longer term.

-In most cases, you should be collecting measurements at the team level, for use within the team.
-This keeps the set of metrics manageable and easy to change when they aren’t useful.
+In most cases, you should collect measurements at the team level for use within the team.
+This keeps the metrics manageable and easy to change when they are no longer useful.

 DORA metrics